MicrosoftDocs/windows-itpro-docs/windows/privacy/windows-10-and-privacy-compliance.md

 ## 3. The process for exercising data subject rights

-This section discusses the different methods Microsoft provides for users and administrators to exercise data subject rights for data collected from a Windows 10 device.
+This section discusses the different methods Microsoft provides for users and administrators to exercise data subject rights for data collected from a Windows 10 or Windows 11 device.

 For IT administrators who have devices using the Windows diagnostic data processor configuration, refer to the [Data Subject Requests for the GDPR and CCPA](/compliance/regulatory/gdpr-dsr-windows).
 Otherwise proceed to the sections below.